 We reserved a day just for wandering around Kamokochi, a valley in the Hida mountain range.
-We immediately noticed the cleanliness of the park: there are no garbage bins in it, because garbage is simply not allowed (be prepared to take it with you to throw out later).
+We immediately noticed the cleanliness of the park.
+There are no garbage bins, because garbage is simply not allowed (you can take it with you to toss later).
 This allows them to preserve the nature (and protect the monkeys!) of the park.

-It felt laidback and serene and was just what we needed to relax and enjoy the stunning fall colours that bless this region in October.
+It was laidback and serene, just what we needed to relax amongst the stunning fall colours.

 Staying at a traditional ryokan